Silk-Project/Silk-Forum/README.md

 - `GET /post/` : Returns every post in the `posts.db` database
 - `GET /post/<id>` : Returns a post with a specific id
 - `POST /post/` : Adds a post to the database using a username, title and body
-- `POST /register/` : Registers a new user using a username and password
+- `POST /register/`, `POST /register/auth` : Registers a new user using a username and password
 - `POST /login/` : Log in a user and return a token if it doesn't exist or expires